 But wait!
 Didn’t you once say you wanted to be a bridge engineer?

-Yes, I did.
-An older version of this page contained the following paragraph which one of my lovely proof-reader colleagues felt I should bring back so that you can know a bit more about me:
+An older version of this page contained the following paragraph which one of my colleagues felt I should bring back so that you can know a bit more about me:

-In my free time, I enjoy travelling, quilting and music – sometimes simultaneously! – and am also quite partial to campfires, Thai food, dairy-free chocolate and wine.
-When I grow up, I would like to be either a geophysicist, a bridge engineer (though I only want to build big cool bridges), a quilt shop owner or a drummer – I haven’t yet decided which it will be! 😉
+In my free time, I enjoy travelling, quilting and music – sometimes simultaneously.
+I am also quite partial to campfires, Thai food, dairy-free chocolate and prosecco.
+When I grow up, I would like to be either a geophysicist, a bridge engineer (though I only want to build big cool bridges), a quilt shop owner or a drummer.

 Here’s hoping you enjoy the website!